vinodkd/bart/readme.md

 How to use bart for your own testing
 ====================================
+- "Install" bart by cloning the repo somewhere on your machine.
+Set `$BART_HOME` to that location.
-- download the bart script, and copy it to the directory where your app is, or where you want the `bart_test_log.tsv` to be stored.
+- In the directory containing the executable you want to test,
-  - note that bart will append to any existing tsv file, so you might want to copy bart to separate folders for each app to be tested
-- create an inputs file that has one line per for each set of inputs you'd like to send to the app under test.
+      - Create an inputs file that has one line per for each set of inputs you'd like to send to the app under test.
-- optionally add a `bart_fixture.sh` and write a setup() and/or teardown() function in it. these will be called once per iteration.
+      - Optionally add a `bart_fixture.sh` and write a setup() and/or teardown() function in it. these will be called once per iteration.
+This file can also have a set_testdata() function that dynamically generates test data.
+See the default fixture file `bart_fixture.sh` to get started.
       - call bart with the executable as a param
+- Note that bart will append to any existing tsv file.

 Next steps
 ==========
+- Implement the datafile option
 - add a -y switch to bart to treat all prompt-able points as a yes answer automatically
 - add a -n switch to bart to treat all prompt-able points as a no answer automatically
 - allow comment lines in the input file